 suggested uw courses

-We are thrilled to announce that our new Scholar in Residence, Professor John Boersma, will teach 2 courses on Catholic Social Thought at UW-Madison this Spring.
+We are thrilled to announce that our new Scholar in Residence, Professor John Boersma, will teach 2 courses, one being on Catholic Social Thought, at UW-Madison this Fall.
 Professor Boersma is working part time at Saint Paul’s while pursuing his post doctoral studies at the University of Wisconsin-Madison at the Center for the Study of Liberal Democracy.

 This course is designed to introduce you to the questions concerning man’s place in the world and in society according to the Christian and Catholic tradition.
 The goal is to explore the theoretical bases of major ideas that have contributed to a Christian understanding of society and politics.
 The course will be divided into five major sections: (1) Christian Anthropology –in this section we will explore the Christian understanding of human nature, including the origin and purpose of human life; (2) Christian Legal Thought –What is the purpose of law in fostering virtue and ordering human life; (3) Church-State relations –What is the proper relationship between temporal and spiritual authority; (4) Christianity and Religious Freedom; and (5) Catholic Social Teaching –What is the role and purpose of economic and social life.